nicolaiarocci/nicolaiarocci.com/content/post/book-review-ravenna.md

 and let me know.

-While Ravenna is relegated to a marginal role in the modern age, it played a very significant role in ancient times.
+While Ravenna is relegated to a marginal role in the modern age, it played a very significant one in ancient times.
 Quoting from the from the backcover of the book:

 > In 402 AD, after invading tribes broke through the Alpine frontiers of Italy